itselijahciali/itselijahciali.github.io/README.md

 ## Probably a Good Idea

 The assignment doesn’t call for it, but I should definitely not be interacting as root.
 I install the sudo package, create an elijah user, and add me to the wheel.
+Same for a codi user.
 I then modify the sudoers file to allow anybody within the wheel group to use sudo.

 Now that it’s slightly more safe to use the system on the internet, I’ll go ahead and install some other packages to make the terminal nice to use.